-What Is Grid Trading?
+Have You Wondered What is Grid Trading?

 The first is that it doesn’t “require” you to have a definitive prediction on the market direction.

 Classic Hedged Grid System

 Ideally, at some point the entire system of trades becomes positive.
 We would then close out any remaining positions and the profit is realized.

 In doing so it executes as many of the orders and passes as many of the take profit levels on one half as possible.

-It’s precisely this reason that the hedged grid works best in “choppy” markets without a clear trend.
+A hedge grid can be proven to work well in “choppy” markets without a clear trend.
 However, you can still be profitable in a trending market.

-Grid Configuration – EURUSD Example
+Grid Configuration – EUR/USD Example

 |1||Buy Stop||1.3515||-4||Sell Stop||1.3440||-75|